github/docs/content/code-security/secret-scanning/generating-regular-expressions-for-custom-patterns-with-ai.md

 {% data reusables.secret-scanning.link-to-push-protection %}

-## Generating a regular expression for an organization using the generator
+## Generating a regular expression for an organization with {% data variables.secret-scanning.copilot-secret-scanning %}

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}
 {% data reusables.organizations.security-and-analysis %}

 {% ifversion security-configurations %}
-    {% data reusables.security-configurations.changed-org-settings-global-settings-callout %} For detail on using the {% data variables.secret-scanning.custom-pattern-regular-expression-generator %}, reference the following steps in this procedure.
+    {% data reusables.security-configurations.changed-org-settings-global-settings-callout %} For detail on using {% data variables.secret-scanning.copilot-secret-scanning %}, reference the following steps in this procedure.
 For more information on configuring {% data variables.product.prodname_global_settings %} for your organization, see "[AUTOTITLE](/code-security/securing-your-organization/enabling-security-features-in-your-organization/configuring-global-security-settings-for-your-organization)."
 {% endif %}

 {% data reusables.repositories.navigate-to-ghas-settings %}